nikheelpandey/TAUP-PyTorch/README.md

-# Task Agnosgtic Supervised Pretraining
+# Task Agnosgtic Unsupervised Pretraining

 Crude implementation of simCLR paper.
 Used the ```LARS``` optimizer over the ```contrastive loss``` function as described in the paper to train a contrastive model.
 Used this model as encoder and added fully connected layer to create a classifier.